cga83/Linked-List/README.md

+# Linkes List

+## The program
+This is a program I developed in order to understand better Linked List.
+There is a List Data Structure in C++ and you can use it with its function (insert...) but it's always good to know how something works.

+## The code
 This code is written in C++.
 Two classes were created in order to create a Linked List : a Node Class and a Linked List Class.